Benji0187/writing-test/README.md

 ### Start the Checkout Session

-You start a Checkout Session using the system's UI by following these steps:
+Use the system's UI to complete these steps:

 1. Enter the recipient's recipient identifier.
 1. Enter the order's order identifier.